vscode-restructuredtext/vscode-restructuredtext/README.md

   - `ctrl+shift+r`      Preview
   - `ctrl+k r`          Preview to Side

+**The preview feature requires Python to be installed.
+The `docutils` Python module is also required.**

 ## How to Install from Gallery

 This extension is hosted at [Visual Studio Marketplace](https://marketplace.visualstudio.com/items/lextudio.restructuredtext)